Appearance

 |---|---|---|---|

-One sentence: "The only EP company that covers every case — PFA for AFib, RF for complex VT, and the mapping system in 50% of US labs."
+One sentence: "The only EP company with the best PFA death rate, the only RF catheter, and the mapping system in 50% of US labs."